Ihor-Onyshchuk/lemonade/README.md

 'Who Wants to Be a Millionaire?' is an international television game show franchise of British origin.

-You can try play game clicking on demo link or clone for developing or testing purposes

 ## Getting started
+You can try play game clicking on demo link here [https://ihor-onyshchuk.github.io/lemonade/].

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Or clone on your local machine for developing or testing purposes.

 ### Usage
 * Clone project